joelson91/joelson91/README.md

-# Hello, I am Joelson 👋
+# Hello, I'm Joelson 👋

-I am a data analyst passionate about extracting insights from large datasets.
+I'm a data analyst passionate about extracting insights from large datasets.
 I have experience in Python, SQL, Power BI, and other analysis tools.

 ## Skills